YTsaurus Airflow Provider

 CreateOperator

-Operator for creating an empty Cypress node of type node_type with attributes attributes.
-Implements the functionality of create from the Python SDK.
+Operator for creating an empty Cypress node of the node_type with attributes.
+It implements the create functionality from the Python SDK.

 Parameters: